BarbaraTarantino/BAYES_DynPoisson/README.md

 # Code and data repository for "Bayesian time-varying autoregressive models of COVID-19 epidemics"

 This repository hosts code and data necessary to reproduce the results in: Arkaprava R., Giudici P. and Tarantino B., "Bayesian time-varying autoregressive models of COVID-19 epidemics".
+Application to Italy and US COVID-19 data is provided.

 ## R Code